 - Food blogger videos, not cooking classes.
 There is a strange perception that vegetarian or vegan cooking is challenging or requires more skill but this really isn’t true.
 You need a bit of creativity at the start but really, if you can already cook basics, you can cook vegetarian or vegan food.
 Treat yourself to a cooking class if you like but I have learned so much from following food bloggers and watching their videos and Instagram Stories.
 And they’re free.
+Rachel Mansfield in particular regularly shares step-by-step recipes on her Instagram Stories.
 To return the favour, I always share their recipes or tag them on social media.
 Two of my favourite food bloggers are Minimalist Baker (try the sweet potato lasagne) and Beaming Baker for my sweet tooth.

 - Substitute ingredients.
 You don’t have to buy every single ingredient in a recipe and you definitely shouldn’t do this if you’re just experimenting with plant-based life or you’ll just end up with a kitchen full of strange ingredients you’ll never use again.
 Keep the ingredients list to a minimum by trying recipes that have 5 ingredients and less or try recipes you can make in one pot.
 Where possible, substitute expensive ingredients for cheaper versions, eg swap quinoa for brown rice.